ARCHITECTURE – cultural buildings: modern – contemporary

 Le Rowing Club

-Le Rowing club is right above the water in a modernist style concrete building, with a panoramic view from the terrace and a rooftop bar.
+Le Rowing club is right above the water in a modernist, concrete building on the opposite side of MuCEM, with a panoramic view from the terrace and a rooftop bar.
 Style is contemporary casual, with good value brunch, lunch and dinner menus.
 From the main road take route descending towards the boat club.

 34, blvd Charles Livon